astronomersiva/siva.dev/posts/projects/python/heatmaps.md

 title: The heatmap addiction
 date: February, 2014
 description: Heatmaps are addictive.
 Water pollution levels from the Open Data Portal of India, earthquakes and more.
-tags: Python, Javascript, Google Maps
+tags: Python, JavaScript, Google Maps
 order: 5
 ---